developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 Use the business layer to improve productivity for analytics initiatives and minimize the risk of duplicative efforts in your organization by reducing the cost of service delivery to lines of business, providing a self-service model for data engineers to quickly provision datasets, and enabling data consumers to quickly use and share datasets.

-### Use the Application Layer to Arrange Datasets for Consumption[​](#use-the-application-layer-to-arrange-datasets-for-consumption "Direct link to Use the Application Layer to Arrange Datasets for Consumption")
+### Use the Application Layer to Arrange Datasets for Consumption

 Application layer views are arranged for the needs of data consumers and organizational departments.
 Typically, data consumers like analysts and data scientists use the views from the business layer and work directly in the application layer to create and modify views in their own dashboards.